mattheu/MinQueue/readme.txt

 * Options can be defined in your config file.
 This then disables access to the settings page in the admin.

-**Troubleshooting**
+== Frequently Asked Questions ==

-Fatal error: Allowed memory size...
+**Fatal error: Allowed memory size...**

 You have probably created an infinite loop when working out the order of depencies.

 Example:
 Files 1, 2 and 3 are enqueued.
 File 1 is a dependency of 2, which is a dependency of 3.
 If only scripts 1 and 3 are minified and concatenated into 1 file, it will fail.
 This is because the processed file is now a dependency of file 2, but file 2 is also a dependency of it.

-Solution
+Solution:
 You must either process all files together, or process 1 and 3 in separately.